Julius Röntgen: Career

 For some years, Röntgen and his sons Engelbert (cellist) and Julius jr (violinist) performed together as a piano trio.
 After the death of his wife Amanda in 1894, Röntgen married the gifted piano teacher Abrahamina des Amorie van der Hoeven.
 The children of the second marriage also became professional musicians.
 Röntgen's son Joachim, a violinist, founded the Röntgen String Quartet.

 At the end of the First World War, in 1919, Röntgen became a naturalized Dutch citizen.
 One of his sons was taken prisoner by the Germans during the war, while another son emigrated to the United States where he became a soldier in the US army.
 As a result, Röntgen was for many years unable to visit his native Germany.

 In the years from 1920 on Röntgen experimented with atonal music; he wrote e.g. a bi-tonal symphony in 1930.
 Sometimes he performed as a piano accompanist in silent screen productions with popular and folk scenes of the film-maker Dirk van der Ven in the Tuschinski cinema theatre in Amsterdam.
 He had already published these popular and folk tunes in an earlier stage of his life.
 He also made many recordings on player piano rolls for the pianola.

 In 1924 Röntgen retired from public life.
 He moved to Bilthoven, a small village near Utrecht.
 His son Frants, who followed a career in architecture, designed for him the country house Gaudeamus.
 The unusual round music room in that house was constructed in such a way that its floor did not touch the ground, but hung from the ceiling.
 During the last eight years of his life Röntgen wrote about 100 compositions, mostly chamber music and songs.
 Gaudeamus became a meeting place for many important composers and musicians; among the visitors in that house were Pablo Casals and Percy Grainger.
 At that time, Röntgen studied musical analysis and was interested in the work of Hindemith, Stravinsky, Schönberg, and Willem Pijper.

-In 1930 Röntgen received an honorary doctorate from the University of Edinburgh, where his friend Donald Francis Tovey was professor.
+In 1930 Röntgen received an honorary doctorate from the University of Edinburgh, where his friend Donald Tovey was professor.
 During this visit Tovey performed a new Röntgen symphony with the Reid Orchestra and Röntgen was the soloist in his most recent two piano concertos in the same programme.
 Two years after Röntgen's death, Tovey described him as "one of the greatest masters of absolute music I have ever known".
 After Second World War the villa Gaudeamus became the seat of the Gaudeamus society, whose aim is to promote contemporary Dutch music.

+Death

 Röntgen died in a hospital in Utrecht, Netherlands on 14 September 1932.
 His last work, a piano quintet (his third for piano and strings, in G major) subtitled Sentendo nuova forza, is dated 5 July of that year.